chingliching/tweet-classifier/README.md

 3. Recurrent neutral network (in progress).

 Preprocessing:
-- For some words the category is more important than the actual meaning; therefore to avoid overfitting I replace all urls, @mentions, #hashtags, and numbers with '<url>', '<@mention>', '<hashtag>', and '<num>', respectively
+- For some words the category is more important than the actual meaning; therefore to avoid overfitting I replace all urls, @mentions, #hashtags, and numbers with 'url', '@mention', 'hashtag', and 'num', respectively

 Bag-of-words model:
 - Used the inverse-document-frequency term-frequency method to vectorize the tweets